LeddarTech cuts 95 percent of staff in bid to rescue its business

-Québec City-based autonomous vehicle software provider LeddarTech is cutting 95 percent of its staff as it races to pay its debts.
+Québec City-based autonomous vehicle software provider LeddarTech cut 95 percent of its staff as it raced to pay its debts, but it appears to be too late.

-The reductions are part of an effort to preserve company cash and provide LeddarTech additional time to pursue discussions with lenders, the company said in a statement.
+The reductions were part of an effort to preserve company cash and provide LeddarTech additional time to pursue discussions with lenders, the company said in a statement.

-This will also give LeddarTech more time to consider alternative strategies to address the situation, including a sale of the business or certain assets, strategic investments, or seeking creditor protection under the Companies’ Credit Arrangement Act.
+The cuts were also meant to give LeddarTech more time to consider alternative strategies to address the situation, including a sale of the business or certain assets, strategic investments, or seeking creditor protection under the Companies’ Credit Arrangement Act.

 In its situation, LeddarTech had to share a financing plan with its lenders by May 16, and raise $9.7 million USD (about $13.6 million CAD) in additional equity investments by May 23, deadlines the company did not believe it could meet.
 It warned its ability to operate might be “materially and adversely affected” if it couldn’t honour those deadlines.